Spectrally resolved cosmic rays: II -- Momentum-dependent cosmic ray diffusion drives powerful galactic winds: Global evolution

+We further analyse the gas density using the time averaged ($0.5-3\,\mathrm{Gyr}$) probability density function (PDF), depicted in Fig.~\ref{fig:density-pdf-time-avg} for all simulations.
+In the low-density regime the PDFs do not differ perceptibly.
+Up to a density of $\rho\sim10^{-24}\,\mathrm{g\,cm}^{-3}$ the relative difference between the runs varies by a factor of a few at most.
+Above $\rho\sim10^{-24}\,\mathrm{g\,cm}^{-3}$, the PDF of the spectral CR model steeply declines with a maximum density of a few times $10^{-24}\,\mathrm{g\,cm}^{-3}$.
+The two grey diffusion runs reach an order of magnitude higher densities, which is exceeded by the grey advection run with a maximum value of $\approx10^{-22}\,\mathrm{g\,cm}^{-3}$.
+A similar effect was found by \citet{SemenovKravtsovCaprioli2021}.
+Their model including a suppression of CR diffusion in star forming regions results in stabilizing CR pressure gradients, lower the maximum densities.

-Interestingly, although CRs are able to transport gas more efficiently to larger heights in the spectral CR run, it shows a lower star formation rate as indicated in the top panel of Fig.~\ref{fig:sfr-energies-time-evol}.
+The lower maximum density directly translates into a lower star formation rate as indicated in the top panel of Fig.~\ref{fig:sfr-energies-time-evol}.
 All models exhibit an overall similar behaviour, in which the initial cooling phase of the gas and the fast central collapse lead to a burst of star formation after the first $100-300\,\mathrm{Myr}$.
 After this initial phase the star formation rate exponentially declines.
 The spectral CR model shows a much smaller burst, which is less than half of that of any other model at the peak.
-This indicates that run \spec~is much more efficient in quenching star formation, which is in line with the lower central densities found in Fig.~\ref{fig:density-profiles-all-models}.
+This indicates that run \spec~is much more efficient in quenching star formation, which is in line with the lower central densities found in Fig.~\ref{fig:density-profiles-all-models} and the density PDF in Fig.~\ref{fig:density-pdf-time-avg}.
 The lower panel of Fig.~\ref{fig:sfr-energies-time-evol} shows the energy densities in the disc, measured in a flat cylinder with a radius of $10\,\mathrm{kpc}$ around the centre and a height of $\pm0.5\,\mathrm{kpc}$ around the mid-plane.
 The magnetic energy is initialized as a small seed field with a strength of only $10^{-10}\,\mu\mathrm{G}$ and needs to be amplified via compression and a turbulent dynamo \citep{PfrommerEtAl2021}.
 While these amplification processes cause the magnetic energy density to saturate at the gravo-turbulent energy density, they are insufficient to saturate the magnetic energy at the thermal or CR energies in a galaxy of halo mass $10^{11}~\rmn{M}_\odot$.
 Instead, additional magnetic amplification mechanisms are required to grow the field further.

 The thermal energy density directly reflects the star formation rate, i.e. the amount of thermal energy directly scales with the injected thermal SN energy.
 This means that the thermal energy in the disc cools efficiently and is radiated away as soon as the thermal supply by the star formation rate drops.
 The CR energy density also rapidly increases with the star formation rate.
 However, contrary to the thermal energy, the cooling of CRs is less efficient and a larger fraction of the CR energy density remains in the disc after the initial burst of star formation.